jsvirzi/reefer_mon_pipeline/INSTALL.md

     allow-hotplug eth1
     iface eth1 inet dhcp

-Restart the network.
+Disconnect the ethernet cable (for eth0) and reboot the system.
-Note: I haven't always had luck with this command to bring up all the interfaces.
+In principle one could restart the network, but this works for me and I haven't had much luck with the network restart (sudo /etc/init.d/networking (re)start).

-    sudo /etc/init.d/networking restart

-If that doesn't work

     sudo reboot

-Run the following commands:
+After rebooting,  and run the following commands:

-    sudo mkdir /media/iPhone
     sudo ifuse /media/iPhone

+The iPhone should be tethered.